 PCOS patients may not find LH testing to be the most reliable way to predict ovulation, in which case they may want to try something like cervical mucus monitoring.

 When we go through perimenopause, we may experience changes in our hormones that can make it more difficult to detect an LH surge.
 Irregular cycles, lack of ovulation, and short luteal phases can be common during perimenopause, and they all have an impact on the balance of your hormones, including LH levels.

 What do I do after a positive ovulation test?

+What if ovulation test is positive?
 Once you’ve observed a positive LH test and have identified your 2 most fertile days, it’s time to get busy!
 This is when intercourse is most likely to result in pregnancy.

 Studies show that a surge of at least 25 mIU/ml is the most predictive of ovulation.
 Since Proov Predict LH tests turn positive at 25 mIU/ml, once you get a positive result you’ve predicted your 2 most fertile days.
 Continuing to test past then won’t provide much more valuable information (meaning you could be wasting tests!).

 Up until recently, many couples TTC would have intercourse, then endure the infamous 2 week wait until they could take a pregnancy test.
 But there are actually answers you can get during these two weeks, mainly surrounding successful ovulation.

 Proov Confirm PdG tests are the first and only FDA cleared PdG test kit to check for successful ovulation at home.
 Our tests can tell you whether or not you ovulated and the success of your ovulation allows for the best possible chance at successful pregnancy.

 Proov Confirm PdG tests are the first and only FDA cleared PdG test kit to check for successful ovulation at home.